cometbft/cometbft/spec/abci/abci++_basic_concepts.md

 - [**Commit:**](./abci++_methods.md#commit) Instructs the Application to persist its state.
-It is a fundamental part of CometBFT's crash-recovery mechanism that ensures the synchronization between CometBFT and the Applicatin upon recovery.
+It is a fundamental part of CometBFT's crash-recovery mechanism that ensures the synchronization between CometBFT and the Application upon recovery.
 CometBFT calls it just after having persisted the data returned by calls to `ResponseFinalizeBlock`.
 The Application can now discard any state or data except the one resulting from executing the transactions in the decided block.